Bogun94/Practice/README.md

 # Practice
-This is my practice projects
+This is my practice repository.
+There are some of my projects.